rkayakr/sbitx/README.md

 ![sBitx image](SBITX42.png)

 An improved version of the sBitx application designed for the sBitx hardware.
 This version is only for the 64 bit Raspberry Pi image that can be downloaded here.
-We do not support legacy, insecure, buggy, 32 bit platforms anymore.

 We have an incredible devepment team collaborating on improvements for the sBitx platform.
-JJ - W9JES, Jon - W2JON, Alan - N1QM, Lars - OZ7BX, Willard - W4WHL, and Jeff - KF7YDU.
+JJ - W9JES, Jon - W2JON, Alan - N1QM, Lars - OZ7BX, William - W4WHL, and Jeff - KF7YDU.
 Thank you to all who provide countless hours to this project!

 The files here are to designed to work on the modified, 64 bit version provided here in the *Releases* section.